charmaine-nonhlanhla/holbertonschool-shell/permissions/README.md

 This script prints the effective username of the current user.

 # User Groups Script
 This Script Prints all the groups the current user is part of.

+# Change Owner Script
+This script changes the owner of the file `hello` to the user `betty`